wp-plugins/wp-all-import/readme.txt

 * Import images to the post media gallery - WP All Import can download images from URLs in an XML or CSV file and put them in the media gallery.

-* Import files from a URL or FTP server - Download and import files from external websites or FTP servers, even if they are password protected.
-FTP imports support wildcard patterns, i.e. *.xml, so for example you could download and import all XML files in a certain folder.

-* URL and FTP imports are integrated with the recurring/cron imports feature, so WP All Import can periodically re-download the files and add, edit, and delete posts accordingly.
+* Import files from a URL - Download and import files from external websites, even if they are password protected with HTTP authentication.
+URL imports are integrated with the recurring/cron imports feature, so WP All Import can periodically re-download the files and add, edit, and delete posts accordingly.

 * Execution of Custom PHP Functions on data, i.e. use something like [my_function({xpath/to/a/field[1]})] in your template, to pass the value of {xpath/to/a/field[1]} to my_function and display whatever it returns.